jamesthesnake/Tempus_repo/README.md

-# VCF Parser
+# VCF Tempus Parser

-This script parses a VCF file and outputs a table in tab-separated values (TSV) form.
+This scripts annoates a VCF and outputs a CSV or TSV
-The table contains the following columns:

 |Key | Description|
 |----|------------|